ppkantorski/Airplane-Sleep/README.md

 sudo pmset -a standbydelayhigh 1200
 ```

 Disabling TurboBoost can also increase your battery but I doubt it will change anything with sleepmode.
-Still, its worth checking out.
+Still, it's worth checking out.

 https://github.com/rugarciap/Turbo-Boost-Switcher